OpenVoiceOS/ovos-personal-backend/README.md

 TODO - [selene_api](https://github.com/OpenVoiceOS/selene_api) support

+## Device Settings

+Each paired device has a few settings that control behaviour backend side

+- `name` - default `"Device-{uuid}"`, friendly device name for display
+- `opt_in` - default `True`, flag to control if metrics and speech from this device will be saved
+- `device_location` - default `"unknown"`, friendly name for indoor location
+- `email` - default from backend config, email to send notifications to
+- `isolated_skills` - default `False`, flag to control if skill settings are shared across devices (ovos only)

+- you can change these settings per device via the [admin api](./ovos_local_backend/backend/admin.py)
+- you can also change these settings per device by manually editing paired devices database

 ## Location

 Device location can be updated via the backend, mycroft-core will request this info on it's own from time to time